 EISB injection amendments will be gravity-fed and/or pumped into injection wells from a stock tank(s) containing anaerobic water and a commercial EVO product.
 A transfer pump (capable of injecting at a minimum flowrate of 0.5 gpm at 60 psi) may be used if flow under gravity-feed is lower than about 1 gpm/well.
 EVO solution will be injected through an injection manifold equipped with flow meters and pressure gauges for each well head connection.
-A process flow diagram for EISB injections in shown in Figure 15.
+A process flow diagram for EISB injections in shown in Figure 16, and photographs illustrating typical configurations of equipment used by injection contractors are presented in Figure 15.

 Bioaugmentation with a DHC consortium (i.e., KB-1[®] Plus or approved equivalent) typically is performed via a port on the injection manifold.
 The consortium is supplied by the vendor in sealed vessels.
 Compressed inert gas (e.g., argon or nitrogen) is used to push the consortium from the vessel and into the manifold.
 A scale is used frequently to measure the amount of consortium delivered (i.e., the volume added is determined by the change in weight of the vessel divided by the density of KB-1[®] Plus).
-A photograph of a vendor's injection manifold and KB-1[®] Plus vessel is provided in Figure 16.
+A photograph of a vendor's injection manifold and KB-1[®] Plus vessel is provided in Figure 15.
 In this photograph, the blue hoses lead to individual injection wells.
 Pressure and flow gauges are located directly upstream of the blue hoses on the manifold.
 The KB-1[®] Plus vessel is the stainless-steel cylinder that is on a scale.
 The white tubing from the KB-1[®] Plus vessel to one of the channels of the manifold is used to transfer KB-1[®] Plus into that line where it is carried to the injection well.